Treatments & Success

 A traditional surrogate is genetically related to the baby meaning that the baby is created from her egg and she also carries the baby in her uterus.
 As you can imagine, this arrangement can lead to significant legal and parental rights complications and this form of surrogacy is no longer practiced by most centers, including CFS.
 The second type of surrogacy is gestational surrogacy.
 This is where a woman (gestational carrier) carries and delivers a baby for an infertile couple and is not genetically related to the child.
 The egg would be from the intended mother or from a separate egg donor.

 Since pregnancy is not a benign condition and there can be risks to a woman during pregnancy or delivery, the American Society for Reproductive Medicine recommends that this approach be used only when there are compelling medical reasons for doing so.

-Medical Reasons for Gestational Surrogacy
+Medical reasons for Gestational Surrogacy

-- problems with the uterus
+- Problems with the uterus or absent uterus

 How does a Gestational Surrogacy treatment work?